damianpumar/MyResume/src/content/courses/frontend-testing.md

 ## 5️⃣ Day 5 - E2E & Clean Architecture

 - 🤝 Doubts of yesterday → ⏲️**5min**-**E2e Tests**
-  - 🐞 What are we looking for with an E2E test?→ ⏲️**30min**
+  - 🐞 What are we looking for with an E2E test? → ⏲️**30min**
-    - Review of E2E Rameworks, pros and cons.
+    - Review of E2E frameworks, pros and cons.
     - Gherkin in E2E
-    - Could our product Owner create them?
+    - Could our product owner create them?
   - 🖥️ Exercise 1 - Testing as a user.→ ⏲️**60min**
     - E2E test with playwright.
-- 🥐 Break → ⏲️**10min**-**CLEAN ARCHITECTURE BRONDD**
+- 🥐 Break → ⏲️**10min**
-  - 🤔 Why Clean Architecture and what is the relationship with the tests?→ ⏲️**25min**
+  - 🤔 Why Clean Architecture and what is the relationship with the tests? → ⏲️**25min**
   - 🖌️ Exercise 2 - Testing components with Clean Architecture → ⏲️**90min**
     - TDD with Clean Architecture
     - Testing domain behaviors